 Caregiving is an ‘around the clock’ task and can include all types of duties, both physical and emotional.
 This can leave the caregiver with very little time to attend to their own needs, which only compounds their exhaustion.
 Because of the effort that caregivers put in to support their vulnerable family members or patients, as well as other limiting factors such as financial constraints and competing family needs, carers can sometimes suffer from severe caregiver burnout.

-Mothers of children with disabilities have an even greater demand on their time and energy, due to the complex needs associated with their child’s medical condition.
-Ensuring that a mother has the opportunity for self-care can prevent her from experiencing severe caregiver burnout.
+Parents and carers of children with disabilities have an even greater demand on their time and energy, due to the complex needs associated with their child’s medical condition.
+Ensuring they have the opportunity for self-care can prevent them from experiencing severe caregiver burnout.

 How to help a caregiver

 The smallest gesture can make a difference for a caregiver, as they often perform their role without any expectation of assistance or relief.
-If you’re wondering how to help a caregiver, by far the greatest gift for a caregiver (particularly for a mother with a child or children with disabilities) is time to herself.
-Having time to herself provides mum with a chance to pursue her hobbies and interests and is a vital break.
+If you’re wondering how to help a caregiver, by far the greatest gift for a caregiver (particularly for those with a child or children with disabilities) is time to her or himself.
+Having time of their own provides parents and carers with a chance to pursue their hobbies and interests and is a vital break.

 There are several other ways that you can help caregivers, these include: